-On May 3, 2022, the Company entered into a Second Amendment ("Second Amendment") to the Term Loan (as amended through the Second Amendment, the ("Amended Term Loan").
-The Amended Term Loan increased the loan and security agreement to \$60.0 million, of which \$40.0 million was fully funded as of May 3, 2022 from the original term loan.
-Under the Amended Term Loan, the Company may borrow an additional amount of up to \$10.0 million through June 30, 2023, upon satisfaction of the applicable drawdown conditions and achieves sufficient trailing twelve-month sales as provided in the agreement for the measurement period ending March 31, 2023.
-Subject to the terms and conditions of the Amended Term Loan, the Company may also borrow an additional amount of up to \$10.0 million through September 30, 2023, upon satisfaction of the applicable drawdown conditions and achievement of sufficient trailing twelve-month sales as provided in the agreement for the measurement period ending June 30, 2023.
-The Amended Term Loan bears interest at a rate per annum equal to the greater of (i) 9.25% or (ii) 1-Month Term Secured Overnight Financing Rate ("SOFR") (or, if greater, 0.16%) plus an applicable margin of 9.09%.
-If there is an event of default under the Amended Term Loan additional interest of 5% applies.
-The Amended Term Loan extends the maturity date of the loan and security agreement, which was due to expire on October 1, 2025, to February 1, 2027.
-The Company refers to its \$60.0 million Amended Term Loan as its credit facility.
-The Amended Term Loan was recorded as a debt modification.
+On May 3, 2022, the Company entered into the May 2022 Term Loan.
+The May 2022 Term Loan increased the loan and security agreement to \$60.0 million, of which \$40.0 million was fully funded as of May 3, 2022 from the original term loan.
+Under the May 2022 Term Loan, the Company could have borrowed an additional amount of up to \$10.0 million through June 30, 2023, upon satisfaction of the applicable drawdown conditions and achievement of sufficient trailing twelve-month sales as provided in the agreement for the measurement period ending March 31, 2023.
+Subject to the terms and conditions of the May 2022 Term Loan, the Company could have borrowed an additional amount of up to \$10.0 million through September 30, 2023, upon satisfaction of the applicable drawdown conditions and achievement of sufficient trailing twelve-month sales as provided in the agreement for the measurement period ending June 30, 2023.
+The May 2022 Term Loan bears interest at a rate per annum equal to the greater of (i) 9.25% or (ii) 1-Month Term Secured Overnight Financing Rate ("SOFR") (or, if greater, 0.16%) plus an applicable margin of 9.09%.
+If there was an event of default under the May 2022 Term Loan additional interest of 5.0% applies.
+The May 2022 Term Loan extended the maturity date of the loan and security agreement, which was due to expire on October 1, 2025, to February 1, 2027.
+The May 2022 Term Loan was recorded as a debt modification.

-The Amended Term Loan is secured by substantially all of the Company's personal property other than its intellectual property, but includes any accounts receivable, other amounts owed and any proceeds of intellectual property.
+The May 2022 Term Loan was secured by substantially all of the Company's personal property other than its intellectual property, but includes any accounts receivable, other amounts owed and any proceeds of intellectual property.
 The Company also entered into a negative pledge arrangement with the collateral agent and lenders where the Company agreed not to encumber any of its intellectual property.
-The Amended Term Loan also includes certain customary representations and warranties, affirmative and negative covenants, and events of default, including a financial performance-to-plan covenant that requires the Company to achieve certain minimum net sales, measured on a trailing twelve-month basis.
+The May 2022 Term Loan also included certain customary representations and warranties, affirmative and negative covenants, and events of default, including a financial performance-to-plan covenant that required the Company to achieve certain minimum net sales, measured on a trailing twelve-month basis.